MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 If you have a developer account registered on Partner center, use the corresponding Microsoft account \(MSA\) to sign into your developer account, and then enroll in the Microsoft Edge program.

 > [!NOTE]
-> Today the Microsoft Edge extensions does not support signing up with a work or school account.
-In the future, the Microsoft Edge extensions team plans to support linking Azure AD tenants to MSA accounts for extension management.
+> Today the Microsoft Edge extensions does not support registering with a work or school account.
+You need to register using an MSA account and then you may link your Azure AD tenants with that account for extension management.

 ## Enroll in the Microsoft Edge program on Partner Center